Demand for Information and Stock Returns: Evidence from EDGAR

 Abstract

 This paper empirically shows that information acquisition affects stock returns by reducing firm-level information asymmetry.
 When firms disclose material information known by insiders, information acquisition reduces asymmetric information and lowers stock returns.
-The effect is stronger for both unexpectedly good and bad news than anticipated news and when investors have a lower cost of information processing.
-Using the Northeast Blackout of 2003 as a natural experiment, I explore an exogenous shock in information acquisition and show causally that information acquisition reduces information asymmetry in a difference-in-differences setting.
+The effect is stronger for both unexpectedly good and bad news relative to anticipated news and when investors' cost of information processing is lower.
+Using the Northeast Blackout of 2003 as a natural experiment, I explore an exogenous shock in information acquisition and show causal evidence that information acquisition reduces information asymmetry.

 Keywords: Information, Investor Attention, Information Asymmetry, Asset Prices, EDGAR